 You can use just about any alphabet book with any theme.

 My son always loved construction alphabet books.
 Use a plastic dump truck to collect letters and add little pebbles to the slime.
 Want to use a Halloween theme alphabet book?
 Change the color of the slime and add plastic spiders!
 Do you have a princess fan?
-Add faux gems and a bit of pink food coloring (or favorite princess color) to the slime!
+Add faux gems and a bit of pink food coloring (or your favorite princess color) to the slime!

 Have your kids search through the alphabet slime to pull out letters to add to the tree.
 You can then go over the letters they found.
 Can they spell their name?